-The left-hand side of the user interface also contains a variables list and calculations section in the lower quadrant as shown in Figure 2.
+The left-hand side of the user interface also contains a variables list, pre-calculation, and post-calculation section in the lower quadrant as shown in Figure 2.
 The variables list is divided into lists of the unknown variables and known variables.
 These are completed by entering the labels and units for the known and unknown variables.
 The value of the known variables must also be entered by the user.
 The calculated value of the unknown variables is displayed once the user completes her model and clicks the "Calculate" button to the right.
-Once the "Check" button is clicked, the unknown variable labels are checked against those on the FBD (the FBD can contain more labels then those on the unknown variable list), checks all labels to insure they are distinctly named, and checks all units against a problem designer approved list.
+Once this "Check" button is clicked, the unknown variable labels are checked against those on the FBD (the FBD can contain more labels than those on the unknown variable list), checks all labels to insure they are distinctly named, and checks all units for internal consistency.
 Error messages are displayed and points deducted if any of these errors occur.
 These error messages provide immediate feedback and give the user the opportunity to make corrections prior to completing the full solution.